Global-Chem/global-chem/academic/paper.md

   <i>Figure 6: Global-Chem Flash Card Application</i>
 </p>

+### Levenshtein Distance

+IUPAC and Natural name submatching would be of best interest in determining functional group similaritiy between two different names of compounds of unequal length.
+Global-Chem implements the Levenshtein Distance (91) without grammar modifications to generate the best naming fit as possible if an exact definition is not known.
+With the inclusion of grammar, molecular similarity on IUPACs with long names (large molecules) might be possible to deduce common functionality and connection points and a new avenue area for chemical linguistic research.

 ### Machine Learning

 Morgan Fingerprints (90) are one of the most common fingerprint mechanism used to day to capture a local chemical environment.
 The radius of a local environment is captured through integers denoting how many times to iterate from one connection point to another.
 By iterating through each atom in a molecule and capturing it's local environment we can capture fragments of molecules and piece them back to together to represent the molecule as a whole.
 This is done in the form of binary strings implemented in RDKit.